Skip to main content

 How many days should I stay in Hamburg?

 Two to four days works well for many travelers.
-That gives you enough time for the major landmarks, harbor districts, shopping streets, and a more relaxed feel for the city without rushing.
+That gives you enough time for the major landmarks, harbor districts, shopping streets, museums, and a more relaxed feel for the city without rushing.

 Is Hamburg a good base for a short city break?